How to Eat Clean?

 - Clean eating emphasizes fruit and vegetables that prevent or reduce diseases like type 2 diabetes, high blood pressure, and heart disease.

 - Fruits and veggies also contain compounds that help to improve skin texture.

 - The eating plan discourages the consumption of highly processed foods and unhealthy fats that are detrimental to health.

 - Clean eating is an elusive concept.
 Sadly, this ambiguity of what defines clean eating can lead to more restrictions for some.

 - Restricting one’s food intake might lead to a lack of nutrients.
 The body relies on a wide range of nutrients for proper performance.
 It turns out that quite a few of the “off-limits” foods recommended in clean eating plans are beneficial to your health.

 - The pressure to eat clean impacts your eating patterns.
 It is common for people who practice “clean eating” to develop a punitive and obsessive attitude towards food.
-Whenever you put these types of self-imposed limits in effect, you may find yourself feeling guilt and shame if (and when) you breach one of the rules.
+Whenever you put these self-imposed limits in effect, you may feel guilt and shame if (and when) you breach one of the rules.